jsjoeio/learning-roadmap/README.md

 - completed "Build a Survey Form" on September 9th, 2018
 - completed Introduction to Computer Science and Programming with Python on October 29th, 2018
 - started watching Advanced React.
 Stopped on video 6, stopped at 6:00
+- submitted talk to JS Heroes and Phoenix WordCamp

 <!-- #### Tier 2 - develop more expertise